microsoftgraph/microsoft-graph-docs-contrib/concepts/quick_start_faq.md

 Regardless of the platform you choose, each quick start does the following:

-- Registers and configures a new application for you in the [Application Registration Portal](https://apps.dev.microsoft.com).
-This is why we ask you to sign in with a Microsoft account at the **Get an App ID" step.
-If your application will require an App Secret, the quick start will create one for you.
+- Registers a new application for you in the [Application Registration Portal](https://apps.dev.microsoft.com).
+This is why we ask you to sign in with a Microsoft account at the **Get an app ID** step.
+If your application will require an app secret, the quick start will create one for you.
 - Downloads a copy of sample code stored in a GitHub repo.
 You can see these repos in the [MicrosoftGraph organization](https://github.com/microsoftgraph?utf8=%E2%9C%93&q=connect) on GitHub.
-- Inserts the new App ID, and wherever necessary the App Secret to a configuration file inside the sample code stored in the GitHub repo.
-This is why we ask you to copy the App Secret after we create the new application and then have you copy it into a form in the quick start before you can download a copy of the sample code.
-We don't want to send information this sensitive inside an HTTP request.
+- Inserts the new app ID, and wherever necessary the app secret to a configuration file inside the sample code stored in the GitHub repo.
+We don’t want to send sensitive information inside an HTTP request, so we ask you to copy the app secret after we create the new application and then have you copy it into a form in the quick start before you download a copy of the sample.
 - Prompts you to download the fully configured sample.
 Once you've downloaded and unzipped the sample code, you'll have a client or web application that should run "out of the box," assuming that you've installed the specified prerequisites (IDEs, web frameworks, etc.) in your development environment.